John Knox (baseball): Professional baseball

-Knox attended Bowling Green State University and was drafted by the Tigers in the eighth round of the 1970 Major League Baseball Draft.
-He played in 124 games for the Tigers, 69 at second base.
+During his four years in Major League Baseball, Knox appeared in 124 games, all for the Tigers, 69 at second base.
 Knox had a career batting average of .274 with a .335 on-base percentage, 60 hits, 21 runs, 11 RBIs, and seven stolen bases.

-His best season was 1974, when he hit .307 and played in a career-high 55 games.
+Later years

+After his playing career, Knox worked for Alco Aluminum in Toledo, Ohio.
+Knox was inducted into the Bowling Green Athletic Hall of Fame in 1977.